yifso/nteract/RELEASING.md

 1. Ensure that you are on the master branch with the latest changes synced.
 2. Create a new branch with the `release/yyyymmdd` naming convention.
+   - Note: Before continuing, you will need to push this branch to `origin` using `git push origin HEAD`.
+This is because `lerna` expects the branch to be exist in the remote before it can push tags.
+3. Run `yarn clean && yarn && yarn build:all:ci` and validate that the project builds successfully.
+   - Validate that `yarn start` successfully launches the desktop app.
-3. Run the `npx lerna publish --dist-tag=prerelease` command in the root of the nteract repo.
+4. Run the `npx lerna publish --dist-tag=prerelease` command in the root of the nteract repo.
+   - Use the `pre` version tags for each release.
+These are the version tags that end with `alpha.x`.
-4. Follow the prompts to incremenet the versions of each package as appropriate.
+5. Follow the prompts to increment the versions of each package as appropriate.
    - Note that lerna will provide an output that lists the newly published versions of each package.
 Copy this as it will be relevant in later steps.
-5. Create a new Markdown file in the `changelogs` directory that captures the changes in this release.
+6. Create a new Markdown file in the `changelogs` directory that captures the changes in this release.
    - The filename for this Markdown file should follow the `YYYY-MM-DD.md` naming convention.
    - The contents of the file should be based on the `changelogs/changelog_template.md` template file.
-6. Commit the changes with the new markdown file.
+7. Commit the changes with the new markdown file.
-7. Open a PR against master from your `release/yyyymmdd` branch.
+8. Open a PR against master from your `release/yyyymmdd` branch.
 In the description of the PR, include the versions of the published npm packages that the `lerna publish` command provides.
-8. Merge the PR into master.
+9. Merge the PR into master.

 ## Release Process for Packages (production)